Does AFFF Cause Cancer?

 Who is at risk?

-AFFF is frequently used by firefighters.
+AFFF is frequently used by firefighters — both civilian and military.
 Airport workers and property owners near airports and military installations may be exposed to PFAS from AFFF, as well, and be at risk of cancer associated with firefighting foam.

 A 2015 study found increased levels of PFAS chemicals in the blood of firefighters exposed to AFFF, and another study in the same year determined that levels of PFAS were “three times higher” In the blood of southern California firefighters compared to the blood of the general population.